-- 1. Students are required to maintain a professional appearance at all times, which is determined by the discretion of OTC and its management and staff. - Students are required to keep all uniforms in a clean and well maintained manner.
+- 1. Students are required to maintain a professional appearance at all times, which is determined by the discretion of OTC and its management and staff. - Students are required to keep all uniforms in a clean and well-maintained manner.
 No holes or tears are permitted.
-(Replacement uniforms are available through the Campus Store.) - Caps or hats need not be worn, but if a student wears a cap or hat, it must be the school issued or approved (e.g. a cap containing the Name/Logo of OTC) with the bill facing forward. - 4.
-No shorts, sweat pants, headbands, tank tops, skullcaps, bandanas, Do-rags, or wave caps are allowed if under an OTC hat and not visible.
-Pant length touching the floor is prohibited for obvious safety reasons. - 5.
-The following are prohibited at all times: facial jewelry, necklaces, oversized rings, bracelets, wallet chains, key chains, hoop or dangling earrings, and gauges.
-Students will be asked to remove other types of excessive or non-jewelry items that pose a safety related concern or cause a disruption in class as determined by the discretion of management or staff.

-- 6. Proper footwear must be worn at all times while in OTC facilities.
+(Replacement uniforms are available through the Campus Store.) - Caps or hats need not be worn, but if a student wears a cap or hat, it must be the school issued or approved (e.g. a cap containing the Name/Logo of OTC) with the bill facing forward.
+Hooded sweatshirts are allowed under the student uniform.
+All hoods must be removed in any building on campus. - 4.
+No shorts, sweatpants, headbands, tank tops, skullcaps, bandanas, Du-rags, or wave caps are allowed unless under an OTC hat and not visible.
+Pant length touching the floor is prohibited for obvious safety reasons.
+No hoods are allowed inside any campus building. - 5.
+The following are always prohibited: facial jewelry, necklaces, oversized rings, bracelets, wallet chains, key chains, hoop or dangling earrings, and gauges.
+Students will be asked to remove other types of excessive or non-jewelry items that pose a safety related concern or cause a disruption in class as determined by the discretion of management or staff. - 6.
+Proper footwear must be always worn while in OTC facilities.
 Leather shoes or boots are required.
-No thongs, high heeled shoes or boots, sandals, sneakers, tennis shoes, or open toed shoes are permitted.
-Shoes or boots with laces must be tied and laced at all times.
+No flip flops, crocs, high heeled shoes or boots, sandals, sneakers, tennis shoes, or open toed shoes are permitted.
+Shoes or boots with laces must be tied and always laced.
 It is strongly recommended that students obtain and wear industry approved steel toe shoes or boots. - 7.
-OTC does not permit hairstyles that, in the opinion of management, are radical in nature.
-These include shaved designs, hairstyles that rise more than 2 inches from the scalp, mohawks, dreadlocks, and / or other extreme styles not conducive for training.
+OTC does not permit hairstyles that are extreme and not conducive for training.
 Hairstyles that fall over the eyes and restrict vision are not allowed.
 Hair that falls on or over the shoulders must be tied back or contained in caps or tucked into the uniform shirt for safety reasons. - 8.
 All hair, including facial hair, must be properly groomed at all times.
 "Groomed" is defined as clean and combed.
 Facial hair may not extend more than 4 inches from the face and must be neatly trimmed.
-Appearance is a critical factor in obtaining the career opportunity students seek. - 9.
-Cool weather uniforms are school issued work shirts and a school issued jacket.
+Appearance is a critical factor in obtaining the career opportunity students seek.

+- 9. The uniforms are school issued work shirts and a school issued jacket.
 The optional OTC ski cap may be worn in lieu of the cap.
-In any instance the OTC uniform must be the outermost garment layer. - 10.
+In any instance the OTC uniform must be the outermost garment layer.
+Additional clothing can be purchased at the campus store; however, it cannot replace the uniform. - 10.
 Only OTC patches may be worn on the uniforms.
 The only exceptions are professional patches earned in the industry and additional patches given by OTC for achievement. - 11.
 Students may not deface, mark, color, or write upon uniforms, caps, or patches. - 12.
 When working in the shop, safety glasses must be worn.
-Sunglasses or shaded safety glasses may not be worn at anytime unless a doctor's request is presented to the instructor.
+Sunglasses or shaded safety glasses may not be worn at any time unless a doctor's request is presented to the instructor.
 Students with prescription glasses must wear protective side shields. - 13.
 Students must wear ID badges in plain view at all times.